KevinHardy-Cooper/VApp/README.md

-# SFWRENG_4G06
+# VApp
-This will be the private repo for our SFWR ENG 4G06 capstone project.
-The group members for the project will be able to commit to the repo.
+This will be the private repo for our SFWR ENG 4G06 capstone project, affectionately named Vulnerability App or VApp for short.
+The group members for the project will be able to commit to the repo over the course of the year, and the project will go public in May 2019.

 ## How To Setup The Whole Thing Locally
 1. Make sure you have [NodeJS](https://nodejs.org/en/) and MySQL (see How To Setup The Database -> Local Database -> Installation below) installed.